MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 Beginning 1 April 2025, you’ll no longer be able to create new Front Door (classic) resources via the Azure portal, Terraform, or any command line tools.
 However, you can continue to make modifications to existing resources until Front Door (classic) is fully retired.

-Azure Front Door Standard and Premium combine the capabilities of static and dynamic content delivery with turnkey security, enhanced DevOps experiences, simplified pricing, and better Azure integrations
+Azure Front Door Standard and Premium combine the capabilities of static and dynamic content delivery with turnkey security, enhanced DevOps experiences, simplified pricing, and better Azure integrations.

 Learn more about [Azure Front Door (classic) will be retired on 31 March 2027](https://azure.microsoft.com/updates/azure-front-door-classic-will-be-retired-on-31-march-2027/).